 Used by billions of people all around the world, the internet is a technological ‘wunderkind’.
 It has changed our ways of communication and perception of the world.
 What seemed far and unreachable now is within our reach.
 It’s changed the way we live, work, socialise, and educate ourselves.
 It has its positive and negative sides but primarily it’s a vast sea of opportunities.
 All we’ve got to do is use it wisely.

 How much do we know about the internet?
 Can we imagine our lives without it?
-Here are some interesting facts about the internet that might give us the answers:
+Here are 16 fun facts about the internet that might give us the answers:

 The Internet was initially created for military purposes by the American’s Advanced Research Projects Agency Network (ARPANET) in the 1960s.
 It was their answer to the Soviet’s launch of the first man-made satellite into orbit- the Sputnik, during the Cold War.